Version française

 Virtual urban exploration

-After being out of virtual worlds for a long time – being then well busy in my real life, I finally came back to the limbos for a proper urban exploration in the Boston of Fallout 4; then after in Wasteland’s desert of Mad Max, the San Francisco of Watch Dog 2, the city of Columbia in Bioshock Infinite and in the Middle Ages of The Witcher 3.
-I also lost myself in the Ancient Egypt of Assassin’s Creed Origins and its visionary “Discovery Tour”; Ubisoft’s major contribution to the creation of original virtual experiences and the development of new methods of knowledge acquisition.
+After deserting virtual worlds for a few years – already busy exploring new territories IRL, I finally came back to the limbos for a proper urban exploration in the Boston of Fallout 4; then after in Wasteland’s desert of Mad Max, the San Francisco of Watch Dog 2, the city of Columbia in Bioshock Infinite, in the miraculous Middle Ages recreated by Polish studio CD Projekt, The Witcher 3; as well as in its very ambitious (perhaps overly) Cyberpunk 2077 – a virtual world and a simulation that did not leave me indifferent.

 About the process